 Today IMS has sold over hundreds of dredging systems to over 60 countries around the globe.

 IMS has sales offices around the globe with its International Sales Office located in Overland Park, KS.
-IMS’s factory is located 40 minutes east of Minneapolis / St. Paul International Airport in New Richmond, WI.
-IMS’s state-of-the-art 90,000 ft2 (8,361m2) factory is equipped with a training facility, dredge simulator, two story office building, and hydraulic / electric clean rooms.
+IMS’s factory, which employs 70 people. is located 40 minutes east of Minneapolis / St. Paul International Airport in New Richmond, WI.
+IMS’s state-of-the-art 75,000 ft (6,967m²) factory is equipped with a training facility, dredge simulator, 8,000 square ft of office space, and hydraulic/electric clean rooms.

 IMS and its affiliates are the largest group of dredge companies in the Americas and have one of the largest dredge building facilities in the world.
 IMS and its affiliates have over 200 years of collective experience in the design and manufacture of hydraulic dredging systems.